 ■Students should be able to identify core controversies in the analysis of these issues and should develop theoretical frameworks, historical and quantitative data sufficient to support making well-grounded evaluations of those controversies.

 Readings for the course will be drawn from:

-Evaluation: Your performance in this course will be evaluated on the basis of 2 examinations (worth 100 points each); and 1 paper (worth 100 points).
+Evaluation: Your performance in this course will be evaluated on the basis of 2 examinations (worth 100 points each); 4 tutorial papers, and 1 research paper (worth 100 points).
 To receive an A, you must earn at least 90 percent of the points available.
 To pass the course you must earn at last 60 percent of the points available.
 Grades between these limits will be determined on the basis of your performance relative to that of the class as a whole.

 Examination format.
 Both exams will have the following format: about 40% short answer questions and about 60% essays.
 In general there will be more questions of both types than must be answered, so you will have some choice (though there is often one mandatory question which everyone must answer).
 Exams must be written in blue books, which you must supply.